AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/custom-view-filter-grouping-samples/view-project-user-list.md

 content-type: reference
 product-area: reporting;projects;user-management
 navigation-topic: custom-view-filter-and-grouping-samples
-title: View: list of project users with job roles
+title: "View: list of project users with job roles"
 description: You can apply this view in a project list or report to display a list of users that are associated with the project, as well as a list of the job roles they are performing on the project.
 ---